-Grade Criteria Yes (Y) No (N) A Missed clinical time did not exceed 24 hours (Fall, Spring) Student completed a minimum of 20 of the ARRT required clinical competencies Student received a passing clinical evaluation average of 4.0 to 5.0 All clinical documentation submitted on time each assigned due date В Student completed a minimum of 15 of the ARRT required clinical competencies Student received a passing clinical evaluation of 3.0 to 4.0 Clinical documentation submitted late on 1-2 assigned due dates (Fall, Spring) С Student completed a minimum of 10 of the ARRT required clinical competencies Student received a passing clinical evaluation of 2.0 to 3.0 Clinical documentation submitted late on 3-4 assigned due dates (Fall, Spring) F Missed clinical time exceeded 24 hours (Fall, Spring) Student failed to complete a minimum of 5 of the ARRT required clinical competencies Student received a failing clinical evaluation of less than 2.0 Clinical documentation submitted late on all assigned due dates
+Grade Criteria √ A Missed clinical time did not exceed 24 hours (Fall, Spring) or 14 hours (Summer) Student completed a minimum of 20 of the ARRT required clinical competencies Student received a passing clinical evaluation average of 4.0 to 5.0 All clinical documentation submitted on time each assigned due date В Student completed a minimum of 15 of the ARRT required clinical competencies Student received a passing clinical evaluation of 3.0 to 3.9 Clinical documentation submitted late on 1-2 assigned due dates (Fall, Spring) or 1 assigned due date (Summer) C Student completed a minimum of 10 of the ARRT required clinical competencies Student received a passing clinical evaluation of 2.0 to 2.9 Clinical documentation submitted late on 3-4 assigned due dates (Fall, Spring) or 2 assigned due dates (Summer) Missed clinical time exceeded 24 hours (Fall, Spring) or 14 hours (Summer) F Student failed to complete a minimum of 5 of the ARRT required clinical competencies Student received a failing clinical evaluation of less than 2.0 Clinical documentation never submitted on any assigned due date

-\A student must meet all criteria in the category to receive that grade.
-If one criteria is not meet, the grade will be determined by which category it falls under.
+^{}A student must meet all criteria in the category to receive that grade.
+If one criterion is not meet, the grade will be determined by which category it falls under.

-A "C" or better must be maintained in all radiologic technology courses.
-Failure to do so will result in the student being dropped from the program.
+A grade average of C (75) or better must be maintained in all radiologic technology courses.

 Failure of a clinical education course will result in the student being withdrawn from the Program.
-The possibility of the student repeating the clinical course may be an option that will be addressed on a case by case circumstance.